 There are independent childbirth educators who choose to develop their own childbirth classes, as well as doulas who wish to offer their clients childbirth education as part of their services.
 A common challenge for these birth professionals is the desire to develop a comprehensive curriculum that meets the needs of a broad audience, is current, professional-looking and aesthetically pleasing.

 Julie Olson and Michelle Kettleborough, doulas and childbirth educators from Denver, Colorado, are the creators of Plumtree Baby.
-Together, Julie and Michelle have developed a set of teaching resources that will greatly assist birth professionals who are seeking quality childbirth education materials for their students and clients.
+Together, Julie and Michelle have developed a set of teaching resources that will greatly assist birth professionals who are seeking quality childbirth education materials and tools for their students and clients.
 Each of the modules have been reviewed by medical professionals and lactation consultants, and Plumtree Baby has also consulted with childbirth educators, doulas and expectant mothers to ensure the information in their materials is accurate, useful and verifiable.

 Birth pros are able to customize their classes by selecting one or more of the following Plumtree Baby modules:

 - Prenatal Wellness – Achieving a Healthy Pregnancy

 - The Birth Process – A summary of Labor and Birth

 - Thoughtful Decisions – Planning & Communicating for Birth

 - Finding Comfort – Ideas for Managing Your Birth